daknob/eldim/cmd/decrypt/README.md

 # eldim decypt tool

 The `decrypt` tool of eldim is used to decrypt data that have been encrypted during upload.
-It cannot download data from the OpenStack Swift backends, it just decrypts files from the local system.
+It cannot download data from the various backends, it reads the files from the local file system, so you need to download them before using it.

 ## Usage
 Using `decrypt` is really simple.
 After you have the `decrypt` binary, just